Skip to main content

 Is my information safe?

 Your file goes straight into locked storage — our web servers never even receive it.
 It's encrypted on disk, and the sensitive text inside is encrypted a second time in the database.
-Your papers are never sold and never used to train AI.
-You can permanently delete any case or file anytime from Settings.
+Your documents are never sold and never used to train AI.
+You can delete any case or file anytime from Settings; limited provider backups and security, deletion, consent, or payment records may remain for the periods described in the Privacy Policy.
 See security.

 What if my case is weak?